 For accidental material or waste spills, excessive litter, or other storm water pollution incidents contact Campus Services at 878-6111, who will dispatch clean up assistance.
 To report illegal dumping activity, notify University Police at 878-6333.

 Policies and Procedures for SWP2:

 Key ingredients for an effective storm water pollution prevention and control program include active implementation of good housekeeping, education and outreach, spill notification, control, and prevention measures.
-Written policies and procedures for spill prevention and response, SWP2, and illicit discharge prohibition for the campus are viewable on the EH&S Policies and Procedures by Clicking here
+Written policies and procedures for spill prevention and response, SWP2, including litter and illicit discharge prohibitions for the campus are viewable on the EH&S Policies and Procedures by Clicking here

 Archived Reports and Plans Available